Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 The variable file is a source controlled configuration file to control the behavior of the pipeline.
 The file is stored in path `.azuredevops/pipelineVariables/global.variables.yml`.

-This file is divided in multiple categories of variables used in the pipelines:
+This file is divided into multiple categories of variables used in the pipelines:

 | Section | Description |
 | - | - |